btihen/btihen_dev/content/posts/ruby/rails_7_1_secured_namespaced_contollers/index.md

 end
 ```

-be sure you test that all this works as expected and commit:
+be sure you test that all this works as expected and commcontactsit:
 ```bash
 git add .
 git commit -m "add roles to allow for other namespaces"